MedeirosRicardo/v1/README.md

 ## 🚨 Forking this repo

 Yes, you can fork this repo.
-Please give me proper credit by linking back to [ricardo.TO](https://www.ricardo.to).
-Thanks!

 ## 🛠 Installation & Set Up